DavidHGillen/Element/README.md

 * Tabs to indent code blocks, spaces to align content across lines
 * Use single line code blocks for simple actions and/or logical grouping (i.e. `x = 4;    y = 3;    z = 2;` and `if(isBad) { return; }` is preferred)
 * Comment on why, never what.
 What should be self documented in variable/class/function names.
 So, tell me why, because that I might not know.
-* Check and follow class comments for intended roles and responsibilities of classes, if the functionality you want to add doesn't sound like it belongs anywhere, open a dialog.
+* Check and follow class comments for intended roles and responsibilities of classes, if the functionality you want to add doesn't sound like it belongs anywhere, open a dialog with me.
 * Members/functions preceded with _ are complex internal functions and probably would be protected or private if JavaScript let me, so call them carefully and mark yours the same.

 # Legal
 I'm not assigning a specific copyright yet (but I do reserve my rights) due to the fact I have a few exceptions I want to clarify (and lots of content to write).
-But you can ballpark the source code as somewhere between CC0-ShareAlike for public builds and MIT for private builds.
+But you can ballpark the source code as somewhere between CC0-ShareAlike for public builds and MIT-NoDerivatives for private builds.
 And of course, all work created with the tool is yours and yours alone.

 I take no responsibility for anything the application does to your computer, use at your own risk.